nithin642004/Image-Segmentation/README.md

 # Image Segmentation with U-Net

-This type of image classification is called semantic image segmentation.
-The word “semantic” here refers to what's being shown, so for example the “Car” class is indicated below by the dark blue mask, and "Person" is indicated with a red mask:
+I used semantic image segmentation for this project.
+Here is an example of how semantic classification works, In the below figure the “Car” class is indicated below by the dark blue mask, and "Person" is indicated with a red mask:

 <img src="images/carseg.png" style="width:500px;height:250;">
 <caption><center> <u><b>Figure 1</u></b>: Example of a segmented image <br> </center></caption>